nlathia/blog/_posts/2020-03-15-Testing-SQL-the-hard-way.md

 ---

 ### 📊 Context
 It's not uncommon for Data Science workflows to have large chunks of SQL.
 Maybe you have a sequence of queries that you run every day to produce dashboards, or maybe you have a bunch of queries that spit out features that you feed into machine learning algorithms.

-The way I've seen it used most often is in the form of queries that get orchestrated together with something like [Airflow](https://airflow.apache.org/): if you're a Data Scientist, you're bound to have written a `SELECT` statement at _some point_ of your day.
+If you're a Data Scientist, you're bound to have written a `SELECT` statement at _some point_ of your day!

 There's an online wiki for programming languages called [progopedia](http://progopedia.com/) which [lists SQL](http://progopedia.com/language/sql/) as "**not** a programming language:" this perfectly characterises everything that is strange about these words that we write, execute, and rely on to get our insights right every single day.
 SQL doesn't have all the sensible things that _real_ programming languages have to help us feel confident that they are doing what we think they're doing.
 Primarily, it lacks a straightforward abstraction for "unit" testing.

 About a year and half ago, a colleague [Jack](https://uk.linkedin.com/in/jackcook909) and I were wrangling with a query that _had to be right_--we are, after all, working in a regulated industry.
-The main problem we had was that we could not rely on the input to our query being right and needed to prevent this query from succeeding if anything in it was wrong.
-We went the entire journey from manually validating entries in our table to automating the detection and reporting of inconsistencies so that we could flag or fix errors that were upstream of our query.
+We were dealing with a bunch of queries that were orchestrated together with [Airflow](https://airflow.apache.org/).
+The main problem we had was that we could not rely on the input to our query being right **and** needed to prevent this query from quietly succeeding if anything in its results was wrong.

-This post is a heavily simplified example of what we did.
-I've called the post "testing SQL the hard way" because we have now abandoned this approach, and replaced it with [dbt](https://www.getdbt.com/).
+We went the entire journey from manually validating entries in our table to automating the detection and reporting of inconsistencies so that we could flag or fix errors that were upstream of our query: this post is a heavily simplified example of what we did.
+In case you're wondering, I've called the post "testing SQL the hard way" because we have now abandoned this approach (and replaced it with [dbt](https://www.getdbt.com/)).
+But it had some fun lessons, so here goes!

 ### 👯‍♂️ A table of users